Wild Mersea Island

 Food & Drink

 Mersea Island is famous for Oysters and no trip to Mersea would be complete without sampling the local delicacy.
 We have a whole host of locally produced seafood, food and drink on the Island, including a vineyard and brewery and the famous Company Shed.

-The ‘Dog & Pheasant’ public house is a few minutes walk, and serves food most of the time and a little further away is Mersea Barns Cafe and shop.
+The ‘Dog & Pheasant’ public house is a few minutes walk, and serves food most of the time (Booking is Advisable 01206 383206) and a little further away is Mersea Barns Cafe and shop.
 In West Mersea there are a number of pubs selling food and the Art Cafe where you can grab a coffee or lunch.

 Mersea Island vineyard with its Courtyard cafe is within a few miles, where you can sample wine and beer made on the Island along with lunch or a piece of cake.

 If you don’t fancy cooking and want to stay in, some local takeaways will deliver to the site including Chinese, Indian and Pizza.
 You can organise a special seafood delivery from the Colchester Oyster Fishery, with oysters grown in East Mersea.
 If you want to cook, then Cocks Butchers, Island Supermarket, The Deli and The Co-op and all have local produce available.